 8. How Rabobank scaled video banking to 3000+ branch agents

-Why make video calling part of your omnichannel strategy?
+Why make CX video calling part of your digital transformation strategy?

-Banks are under a lot of pressure to strive for efficiency.
-Branches are closing and workflows are being digitized.
-At the same time, customers are showing new behaviors: they are still looking for personal contact, even as customer interaction is moving away from physical branches to online communication.
+Even since before the COVID-19 pandemic, banks have been under a lot of pressure to strive for efficiency.
+Branches were closing and workflows were being digitized.
+At the same time, customers are now showing new behaviors: they are still looking for personal contact, even as customer interaction is moving away from physical branches to online communication.

-Finding a solution that combines these two industry-defining challenges is essential if you want to make both your customers and the board happy.
-In banking as in any other industry, omnichannel is the way to go.
-Yet omnichannel does not equal digital-only.
+Finding a solution that combines these two industry-defining challenges is essential if you want to take your Digital Transformation strategy safely through this pandemic - and satisfy both your customers and the board.
+In banking as in any other industry, digital transformation is the way to go.
+Yet digital branches do not equal impersonal customer interactions.

-To optimize your omnichannel experience, it is important not to leave the human touch out of the equation.
+Especially in these times where entire branch staff is required to work remotely and clients are mandated to stay at home, it is important not to leave the human touch out of the equation.
 Video banking is a solution for deepening your customer relationships digitally, while remaining personal at the same time.
-There are many different use cases where interacting with customers via video calls can bring benefits to your bank, e.g. mortgage loan applications, wealth management or B2B account management.
+There are many different use cases where interacting with customers via video calls brings value to your bank, e.g. mortgage loan applications, wealth management or B2B account management.

-At the moment, the default in banking might still be in-branch and face-to-face.
+At the moment, the default in banking has suddenly shifted from face-to-face customer interaction in-branch to 100% remote.
 In 2018, however, 80% of financial institutions were already offering video banking or planning to offer it in the near future.
-In the coming years, live video interaction will become the new standard.
-You need to come up with a strategy for making the shift from communicating with customers face-to-face to video calling.
+In the coming year (maybe months), live video interaction will become the new standard.
+If you haven't already got one, you need to come up with a strategy for making the shift from communicating with customers face-to-face to video calling now.

 Implementing video banking the centralized or decentralized way